Skip to footer content

 $vbLabelText $csharpLabel

 This code loads a PDF document from your server's file system and sends it to the browser.
 The Content-Disposition: inline header tells the browser to display PDF files within the viewport rather than triggering a download.
 The PdfDocument.FromFile method reads the existing file, while pdf.BinaryData provides the byte array needed for streaming.
+For improved performance with large files, consider implementing PDF compression techniques.

 This simple implementation creates a functional MVC PDF viewer that handles various file sizes efficiently.
 For responsive viewing, the browser automatically adjusts the display based on viewport dimensions, ensuring your PDF viewer works on mobile devices.
 According to Stack Overflow discussions, this server-side approach provides better control than embedding plugins.
-It also works well with screen readers.

-How to Convert Views to PDF Documents?
+How Do You Convert Views to PDF Documents?

 // Sample data for the view